James-Gryphon/Focus-Menu/README.md

 **• Use checkmarks instead of radio buttons**

 The Classic application switcher used a checkmark to denote the active application.
 Technically, this slightly departs from the modern Linux standard, which uses radio items for mutually exclusive options.
 This brings back the vintage aesthetic for those who appreciate it.
+(I have to say it's hideous under Xfce's default theme either way, though... these applets were primarily tested under thesquash's excellent Gtk-Theme-Raleigh, else I would have likely done things differently.)
 ### What’s compatibility like?
 This applet officially supports two combinations of programs, for the purpose of determining the desktop manager: Xfce’s default Xfdesktop as desktop manager and Thunar as the file manager, and alternatively, Caja as desktop and file manager.
 The code also includes checks for Nemo, but that’s presently untested and not officially supported.
 If you try it out, let me know how it goes.
 Support for other desktop managers is not implemented.